caufero/thebridge-optimized-docs/docs/02-architecture/09-attributes.md

-Here you go — same content, headings renumbered, emojis removed from **headings only**.

----

 # **Chapter 9 - THE COMPLETE ATTRIBUTE ONTOLOGY**

 ## **9.1 Physical Columns, MET, OPE, ATR - The 504 Bootstrap Records and the Three-Dimensional SuperTable**